-All students, faculty and Certification and Records Office personnel should be familiar with this policy.
+All students, faculty and Registrar’s Office personnel should be familiar with this policy.

 Courses may be added or sections of the same course may be changed through the first 7 calendar days of the semester, adjusted proportionately for courses other than 15 weeks in length.
 Students adding a course after classes begin are responsible for all missed work but may not be penalized for absences which occur before they are registered for the course.

 Students who wish to withdraw from a course must officially do so through the registration system.
 Students must drop courses prior to the start of the semester to receive a full refund.
 The last day to drop and remove a class from the official transcript is the end of the third week of the semester, adjusted proportionately for courses other than 15 weeks in length.
 After the third week of the semester, drops are considered withdrawals and are recorded with a grade of “W” on the transcript.
 The last day to withdraw from a course is three weeks prior to the last day of classes, adjusted proportionately for courses other than 15 weeks in length.
 Students are responsible for dropping or withdrawing from courses.

 Audit status may be declared at the time of registration.
 Audit students must meet all course prerequisites and co-requisites, if applicable, or receive permission of instructor.
 Auditing a course means that the student enrolls and attends the class, but does not receive a grade or earn credit.
 Students who choose to audit will not be allowed to take the final exam.
 Mid-term and other coursework evaluation will be at the discretion of the instructor.
 The "AU" designation will be awarded in the case of satisfactory attendance, as determined by the instructor.
 A change from audit to credit status may not be made.
 Students may audit a course only one time.